 - Inspect your dogs and yourself daily for ticks after walks through the woods or grassy settings.
 On dogs, look especially on the feet (and between toes), on lips, around eyes, ears (and inside ears), near the anus, and under the tail.

-- The quicker you remove a tick, the less likely your dog will contract a secondary illness related to tick bites.
+- Remove ticks stat.
+The quicker you find them the less likely your dog will contract a secondary illness related to tick bites.
 Learn the proper method of tick removal.
 Invest in a pair of fine tweezers used for this purpose.
 If you are unable to do so, consult with a veterinarian.

 - Ask your veterinarian to conduct a tick check at each exam.
 They’ll be able to find any you may have missed.

-- Prevention is best done with one of the many veterinary-approved flea and tick preparations available on the market.
-Speak to your veterinarian to find the best, most appropriate product for your dog.
+- Prevent ticks from jumping on your dog with one of the many veterinary-approved flea and tick preparations available on the market.
+Speak to your veterinarian to find the best and most appropriate product for your dog.

 - Keep grass mowed as short as possible.
 Refrain from walking into grassy patches in endemic tick areas if you can.

-- Vaccination.
-There are vaccines available that can help prevent your dog from getting Lyme disease.
-They may not be appropriate for some dogs, however.
-Talk with your vet if you have questions about the vaccine.
+- Get your dog vaccinated.
+Vaccination could prevent your dog from getting Lyme disease.
+They may not be appropriate for some dogs, so discuss with your vet.